 For a pandemic to occur, three things must take place: a new virus must emerge, it causes serious illness in humans, and is easily spread among humans.

 The first two on this list have already taken place.
-This strand of the virus is new to humans and it causes very serious illness among those infected.
+This strand of the virus is new to humans, and it causes severe illness among those infected.
 However, because the virus has primarily been passed from birds to humans, and not by human to human contact, the third condition has not yet been fulfilled.

-The concern is that, because the virus is infecting humans, it will mutate to the point that human transmission takes place on a wide scale.
+The concern is that because the virus is infecting humans, it will mutate to the point that human transmission takes place on a wide scale.
 The more people it infects, the more opportunity it has to mutate.
 If this should happen, containing the disease will be almost impossible.
-Also, because there is little available in the way of treatment, many people will die as a result.
+Moreover, because there is little available in the way of treatment, many people will die as a result.

 First, it should be understood that bird flu is much like the other strains of influenza.
 Like the flu that goes around every year, bird flu is transmitted from the exchange of the virus through droplets of saliva, mucus, or other excretions.
 However, bird flu is not transmitted from human contact, but through the handling or ingestion of infected poultry.
 It is more common for people to be impacted by bird flu that handle birds for agricultural purposes or eat infected fowl that is not properly handled.